 Note: Mr. Danny will have to pay income taxes on the $420.00 salary but not on the $120.00 TPD benefits.

-We know that the concept of TTD and TPD may be difficulty for you to understand, and you may have been denied these benefits.
-Therefore, we do NOT recommend that you handle the matter alone.
+The concept of TTD and TPD may be difficulty for you to understand, and you may have been denied these benefits.
+Therefore, I do NOT recommend that you handle the matter alone.
 Help is only a phone call away.
-Please call either one of the two Fong brothers and we shall answer your question for FREE!!!!!!
+Please call me and I shall answer your question for FREE!!!!!!